avaneev/biteopt/README.md

 useful "reference points" to the method.
 Removing these "short-cuts" will increase average convergence time of the method, but in most cases won't impact method's ability to find a global solution.
-"Short-cuts" are used only in 4% of objective function evaluations on average.
+"Short-cuts" are used only in 4% of objective function evaluations, on average.

 ## Method's Philosophy ##